Ed Warren (politician): Later life

 In 1952, state Senator George E. Lindell resigned to become an instructor at Francis E. Warren Air Force Base.
 Warren, Art Buck, and Raymond Morris were nominated by the Laramie County Democratic Central Committee.
 Warren was selected on January 25, and served until the term expired on January 1, 1953.

 On September 15, 1953, he announced that he would run in Cheyenne's mayoral primary.
 However, he came behind incumbent Mayor Cheever and Val S. Christensen.

 In October 1955, he announced that he would run in Cheyenne's mayoral primary against incumbent Mayor Christensen and former Mayor Cheever.
 In the primary he placed third and endorsed Cheever for the general election.
 In the general election Christensen defeated Cheever.

 On April 14, 1963, Warren asked Ed Piva to dig a hole in his yard so that a tree could be planted.
-On April 15, he committed suicide with his dog by inhaling carbon monoxide from his car exhaust.
+On April 15, he killed himself and his dog through inhaling carbon monoxide from his car exhaust.
 He left a letter asking for his dog to be buried in the hole dug by Piva.